fullerj/empirical.github.io/_posts/2025-10-28-case-for-pov.md

   alt: "Trust but Verify"
 ---

-As a newer CISO, I’m learning that not every lesson comes from doing something perfectly.
-Some come from realizing what you *didn’t* do.
+As a newer CISO, I’m learning that failure is data too, if you’re willing to look at it that way.
 Proof-of-value (PoV) programs are a good example.
 They’re not new.
 Most mature security programs already use them.
 I haven’t led one myself yet, but I’ve seen firsthand how not having one can make onboarding harder than it needs to be.

 This isn’t a “PoV 101” post.
 It’s more of a reflection: lessons learned, what I wish I’d done differently, and how I plan to approach vendor evaluations going forward.